Quick Reference

 Protocol Buffers

-- developed by Google
+- data exchange format developed by Google

 - language and platform neutral mechanism for serializing structured data